aws-samples/arc325-multiple-accounts-workshop/docs/create-orgs.md

-Create AWS Organization, Organizational Units under them.
-Then create sub accounts for Security, Shared Services, Applications, etc. and map them under appropriate OU’s.
+In this module you will create an AWS Organization, 3 Organizational Units under them for specific logical grouping.
+Create specific AWS accounts for Security, Shared Services, and  Application One accounts and map them under appropriate OU’s.

 > *   Use **North Virginia (us-east-1)** region in billing account.
->
-> *   Use **Ireland (eu-west-1)** to create all resources in sub accounts.

 **Table of Contents:**
 -   [Create Organization and Organizational Units in the billing account](#create-organization-and-organizational-units-in-the-billing-account)